-A quick list of Disney misses on the Herakles legend (DeDisnification, Part 3A)
+A quick list of Disney’s misses on the Herakles legend (DeDisneyfication, Part 3A)

-Much is made of Disney’s Hercules being different from all their other animated films, with the exception of Fantasia, because it deals with myth rather than works based on folktales or fiction.
+Much is made of Disney’s Hercules differing from all their other animated films except for Fantasia, because it deals with myth rather than works based on folktales or fiction.
 But as we saw with Mulan, history and legend often blend, and indeed, many stories ultimately come from what we call myth.

 - After their defeat, the Titanes (Τῑτᾶνες, Titans) were imprisoned in the great pit of Tartaros (Τάρταρος) beneath the earth, not beneath the ocean.
 Tartaros is a sort of anti-sky.

-- The Titanes represented various forces, such as Kronos (Κρόνος); destructive time.
+- The Titanes represented various forces, for example, Kronos (Κρόνος); destructive time.
 Disney essentially invented a whole new set of Titans based on the four classical elements.

 - Kyklopes (Κύκλωψ, Cyclopes) and Titanes are distinct and different creatures—the Kyklopes sided with Zeus against the Titanes.
 However, the Kyklopes are brothers to the Titanes, along with the Hekatonkheires (Ἑκατόγχειρες).